-General Refer to the attached Draft TVBC Local Plan Representation
+General Please refer to the attached Local Plan Representation.

 For specific comments, please make it clear which paragraph, policy or matter your comments relate to where possible.
 Please use the box below.

 If you are suggesting a change is needed to the draft Local Plan or supporting document, it would be helpful if you could include suggested revised wording.